data-centric-ai/dcbench/docs/source/getting-started/nutshell.rst

 ``Problem``
 ~~~~~~~~~~~~
-Each task features a a collection of *problems*. *What is a problem?* A useful analogy is: chess problems are to a full chess game as *problems* are to the full data-centric ML lifecycle.
-For example, many machine-learning workflows include a label correction phase where labels are audited and fixed.
-Our benchmark includes a collection of label cleaning *problems* each with a different dataset and set of sullied labels to be cleaned.
+Each task features a collection of problems. *What is a problem?* A problem is a simply single instance of a data-centric task .
+For example, the Minimal Feature Cleaning task includes problems for 4 different datasets    many machine-learning workflows include a data cleaning phase where input features are audited and fixed.
+A potentially useful analogy is: chess problems are to a full chess game as *problems* are to the full data-centric ML lifecycle.

 The benchmark supports a diverse set of problems that may look very different from one another.
 For example, a slice discovery problem has different inputs and outputs than a data cleaning problem.
 To deal with this, we group problems by *task.* In ``dcbench``, each task is represented by a subclass of :class:`dcbench.Problem` (*e.g.*
 :class:`dcbench.SliceDiscoveryProblem`, :class:`dcbench.MinicleanProblem`).
 The problems